matcom/covid19-analysis/README.md

 Data science and machine learning tools applied to understanding COVID-19

+To run it, clone the project and then:

+    pip install -r requirements.txt
+    streamlit run dashboard.py

 ## Data

 All data used in this repository is available online under a permissive license (CC or otherwise).